dfki-ric/docker_image_development/image_setup/04_save_release/Readme.md

-# Scripts
+# Release Export

-If you want to deploy the release to others, you may use the build.bash to create it.
+If you want to deploy the release to others, you may use the `build.bash` to create an export containing everything that is needed.

+Steps:

-* Fill the Readme_scritps.md with your instructions
+* Fill the `Readme_scritps.md` with usage instructions.
-* Run the script, it creates two .tar.gz files: one containing the image and the other one containing the scritps
+* Run the script.
+It creates two .tar.gz files: one containing the image and the other containing the scripts.
+* Provide the archive files, extract, setup Docker, run the scripts from the image.